ByeLarry/big-fraction/README.md

-# big-fraction
+# Big fraction on Java

-**Repository for storing the fractional calculator implemented in the lab **
+*Repository for storing the fractional calculator implemented in the lab.*